rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 ## User configurations

-The [user configurations](/post/userconfiguration/) are stored as a PLIST file in:
+The [user configuration](/post/settings/) is stored as a PLIST file in:
 ```
 $HOME/.rsyncosx/macserialnumber/rsyncuiconfig.plist
 ```